 Edit multiple locations using an Excel upload

 You can also use Excel to update multiple locations.
 To do so, use the same instructions as above, but instead of downloading a blank template, choose Export All.

 Then edit the spreadsheet that you downloaded -- for example, to add a new tag or change the code.

 Note: To edit existing locations, DO NOT delete or change the locationID.
 This is the only way the system knows which location should be updated.

-When you import the spreadsheet, existing locations will be updated with any changes to the spreadsheet.
+When you import the Excel file, existing locations will be updated with any changes to the spreadsheet.

 Edit multiple locations from the location index

 To make managing locations easier and faster, we offer the ability to edit multiple locations at once right from the location index.
 Currently, the edits you can make this way are:

 - Deleting locations (don't worry -- we'll check to confirm that you really want to!)